wur-bioinformatics/introduction-to-bioinformatics/week3.md

 William of Ockham, "father of parsimony", from the 14{sup}`th` century.
 Credits: {cite}`ockham_2022` CC BY-SA 4.0 https://creativecommons.org/licenses/by-sa/4.0/deed.en.
 :::
 %#% Replaced the image in Figure ockham.
 The WikiMedia page shows the copyright of the previously used image as under dispute.
+In the parsimony approach each substitution leads to an extra "step" on the tree, i.e., it makes the tree one step longer.
+Simulation studies have shown that, especially in the case of the combination of short internal branches and long terminal branches, the parsimony approach can give wrong topologies.
+The reason for this is that in such long-branch cases _false_ synapomorphies can form, producing wrong clades.
+After all, long branches mean "many changes" and with a nucleotide alphabet of "only" A, C, G and T the same nucleotides can easily occur in one MSA position by chance.
+This phenomenon has become known as _long-branch attraction_ and has been especially challenging in, for instance, the placement of early land plant lineages.
+These lineages (e.g., _Amborella_, _Nymphea_) are on long branches in isolated positions in the phylogenetic tree and have proven difficult to place with confidence.
+Applying models of nucleotide substitution in sequence divergence estimation and modelling of branch lengths ([Estimating sequence divergence](estimatingsequencedivergence)) has been shown to overcome parts of this problem.

 Is nature parsimonious?
 This is a commonly-heard question but it is good to keep in mind that the parsimony criterion is applied to _choosing between hypotheses_ (trees) and does not assume anything about nature and evolution!
 Maximum parsimony methods are included in the software ([MEGA11](https://www.megasoftware.net/){cite}`mega_2021`) used in this week's [practical](https://brightspace.wur.nl/d2l/le/content/240303/viewContent/1022425/View).